Exploring the Use of Autonomous Unmanned Vehicles for Supporting Power Grid Operations: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we explore the potential of integrating autonomous unmanned vehicles into power system operations.
+This paper explores the potential of integrating autonomous unmanned vehicles into power system operations.
 The problem fundamentally involves an integrated decision-making process of vehicles across both transportation and power networks.
 We first formulate an optimal routing problem that enables each autonomous vehicle to determine the optimal path and cost to each candidate destination.
-After that, we introduce a mixed-integer formulation to effectively optimize the use of autonomous vehicles in routine grid operations.
-To handle the nonlinearity, we employ McCormick relaxation, which provides a tractable, exact reformulation and facilitates real-time computation of the algorithm.
-Future work includes the rolling horizon formulation which also accounts for vehicle battery state of charge, changing traffic and system conditions, dynamic pricing, as well as incentive mechanism design.
+After that, we introduce a mixed-integer formulation to optimize autonomous vehicle integration in grid operations.
+To handle the nonlinearity, we employ McCormick relaxation, which provides a tractable, exact reformulation and facilitates real-time computations of the algorithm.
+Future work will include the rolling horizon formulation, which also accounts for vehicle battery state of charge, changing traffic and system conditions, dynamic pricing, as well as incentive mechanism design.